- Do not place recycling outdoors until the night before your collection day.

 Drop off your old 14-gallon recycling bins, recycle your old electronics and large cardboard boxes, dispose of your household hazardous waste, shred your sensitive documents, and donate your lightly/gently used clothing.

 Please be prepared to show proof of Coral Gables residency.
-Over the last 8 years, the city has collected and diverted nearely 440,000 pounds of electronic and hazardous waste, clothing and paper from entering the landfills.
+Over the last 8 years, the city has collected and diverted nearly 440,000 pounds of electronic and hazardous waste, clothing and paper from entering the landfills.

 Outside of the event, for household hazardous waste items (electronics, unbroken CFL light bulbs, paint cans, pesticides, propane tanks, pool chemicals, etc.), residents are encouraged to take items to the Miami-Dade County Home Chemical Collection Centers at the following addresses: